projectM-visualizer/projectm/BUILDING.md

 | `--enable-qt`   | `qt5-default` `qtdeclarative5-dev` `libpulse-dev` `libqt5opengl5`  | `projectM-pulseaudio` |
 | `--enable-jack` | `libjack2-dev`OR`libjack1-dev`; `qt5-default` `qtdeclarative5-dev` | `projectM-jack`       |

+#### Additional information on dependencies
+* `libglm` for matrix math is required, just the headers though.
+We are considering "vendoring" them.
+* A modified version of `hlslparser` is included in Renderer and used to transpile HLSL shaders to GLSL
+* OpenGL 3+ or OpenGLES is required
+* `libsdl >= 2.0.5` is required for the SDL and emscripten apps. `src/projectM-sdl` is the current reference application implementation. maybe try getting that to build and run as your testbench.

 If extra information needed - you can refere to `configure.ac` and the assorted `Makefile.am` files.